Up, Up and Away into the Future!

 *

-A few of the photos shared with us by the previous owners reveal some of the fine craftsmanship and a couple of the numerous potential spaces we hope to eventually transform into display areas, work & research areas and storage space as funds allow us to move forward.
-Some examples of our vast collection awaiting public display may be found on the Artifacts Collection page here on our website.
+A few of the photos taken in 2020 by the previous owners reveal some of the beautiful interior design and fine craftsmanship still found throughout the house.
+These are some of the numerous spaces we hope to eventually transform into public display and public research areas for our vast collection as funds allow us to move forward.

 1st Floor – Library